How to Build a Custom Flip Animation Effect in PowerPoint For Your Website

 Step 4.
 Preview your slide to make sure the picture flips over the right way.

 Flip custom animation effects can only be built in PowerPoint 2003 and PowerPoint 2007 as Stretch and Collapse effects can’t be applied in PowerPoint 2010.

-The sample presentation is available for download in the PowerPoint or Flash format.
+This sample presentation is available for download in PowerPoint or Flash format.
 Please use the links below: